adryeeel/42Piscine/README.md

 The piscine is designed to identify individuals with the potential to excel in the field of computer science, regardless of their background or prior experience.

-Talking about me, I undertook the #7 C piscine at 42 Porto, which took on 2023/08.
+Talking about me, I undertook the #7 C piscine at 42 Porto, which took place on 2023/08.
 I improved my skills and achieved remarkable feats throughout this enriching journey.
 Notably, I secured the 2nd position in my piscine cohort, significantly bolstering my coalition's success as we emerged victorious in the boot camp.

 The #7 piscine at 42 Porto comprised a comprehensive curriculum featuring 16 solo projects, 4 rigorous exams, 4 intense rushes, and culminated in a collaborative BSQ group project.
 Below, I provide an overview of my performance during this demanding yet rewarding experience.